yang-zhu/capybara/README.md

 [Capybara](https://yang-zhu.github.io/capybara) is a single-page web application that allows interactive graph reduction of lambda expressions.
 It is designed to make the understanding and comparison of different evaluation strategies (Call-By-Name, Call-By-Value and Call-By-Need) easier.

 The implementation is completely written in [Haskell](https://www.haskell.org/).
 The frontend is programmed using [miso](https://haskell-miso.org/).
 [Bootstrap](https://getbootstrap.com/) is used to style the interface.
-The graphs are displayed using the Scalable Vector Graphics (SVG) format.
+The graphs are displayed using SVG.

 This is a project for the lecture [Fortgeschrittene Funktionale Programmierung](https://www.tcs.ifi.lmu.de/lehre/ws-2021-22/fun) at LMU in WS21/22.